Kuwait Tower [OKKK_TWR]

 3.4.3 Vacating Traffic

-Traffic vacating the active runway shall not be immediately transfered to the GMC Controller, it is the responsibility of the TWR Controller to issue an initial taxi clearance onto taxiway W1 or E1 to ensure the runway is not obstructed by aircraft stopping at the holding point and then waiting for an instruction from the GMC controller.
+Traffic vacating the active runway shall not be immediately transferred to the GMC Controller, it is the responsibility of the Tower Controller to issue an initial taxi clearance onto taxiway W1 or E1 to ensure the runway is not obstructed by aircraft stopping at the holding point and then waiting for an instruction from the GMC controller.

-The aim is to ensure the runway is kept clear to allow smooth and efficent flow of traffic in and out of Kuwait International Airport (OKKK).
+The aim is to ensure the runway is kept clear to allow smooth and efficient flow of traffic in and out of Kuwait International Airport (OKKK).

 3.4.3.1 After Landing Phraseology